Revising the quantum work fluctuation framework to encompass energy conservation: Circuit implementations of modified TPM schemes

 with corresponding outcomes $E_j'-E_i-\widetilde{W}_i$.
 Substituting these into Eq.~\eqref{theX} then fixes the values of $\widetilde{W}_i$.
 We find that

 where we remind that $\lambda_i$ is the eigenvalue of $\Lambda$ corresponding to $\ket{\lambda_i}$.

-This analysis illustrates the effectiveness of the scheme and confirms that it is feasible to modify only the first measurement of the TPM scheme.
+This analysis demonstrates that it is possible to construct a scheme which modifies only the first measurement of the TPM scheme.
 A careful consideration reveals that there is no analogous scheme if we attempt to modify only the \emph{second} energy measurement in the TPM scheme.
 Intuitively, this is because modifying only the second measurement does not provide sufficient flexibility (mathematically) to obtain the necessary outlier POVM elements.

 As demonstrated in the preceding discussion, the construction of the scheme inherently introduces $d^2$ outlier terms.
 We can reduce the number of outlier terms by naturally modifying both the initial and the final energy measurements, leading to our second circuit implementation.